 5 Primary Bone Cancer Symptoms You Should Know

-But according to recent medical research, diagnosis of “primary bone cancer” is on the rise.
-This means the tumor originates directly in a particular bone, instead of spreading to it.
+But according to recent medical research, “primary bone cancer” diagnoses are on the rise.
+This is where the tumor starts in a particular bone, instead of spreading to it.

-This disease affects the body’s skeletal system, and the most commonly affected areas are bones that are close to the knee, femur, and tibia.
-It’s not related to secondary bone cancer that’s caused by metastases of other primary tumors.
+This disease affects the body’s skeletal system.
+The most commonly affected areas are bones around the knee, femur, and tibia.
+It has no relationship to secondary bone cancer, which happens from another type of cancer spreading to the bones.
 There are three types of primary bone cancer.

-- Osteosarcoma is the most common type, which occurs primarily in adolescents who are still growing – it attacks new bone tissue as it develops.
+- Osteosarcoma is the most common.
+It mostly happens to teenagers in the middle of growing and attacks new bone tissue as it develops.

-- Chrondrosarcoma usually appears in adults between 40 to 60 years of age, always originating in the cartilage surrounding the bone.
+- Chondrosarcoma usually happens with adults between 40-60 years old.
+It always starts in the cartilage surrounding the bone.

-- Ewing’s sarcoma is also commonly seen in younger children, because their nervous tissue is immature and can lead to the appearance of small sarcomas along the bone marrow.
-It also has a strong hereditary component, meaning it can be prevented, and responds well to radiation-based treatments.
+- Ewing’s sarcoma is also common in younger children because their nervous tissue is undeveloped, which can lead to small sarcomas along the bone marrow.
+It also has a strong hereditary component.
+This means that it’s preventable and responds well to radiation-based treatments.

 Very localized pain

-- Certainly there are days when your knees will ache more than usual.
-It could be linked to simple fatigue, where daily wear has started to bother you and you take an anti-inflammatory to relieve the pain.
-But the pain that’s associated with primary bone cancer is much worse, and more localized.
+- There are always days where your knees ache more than usual.
+It could just be fatigue: the daily wear-and-tear is bothering you, so you take an anti-inflammatory to relieve the pain.
+But the pain from primary bone cancer is much worse, and more localized.

-- As we’ve said before, pay attention to how your knee joints, tibia, and femur feel, because nearly 70% of the time chrondrosarcoma appears in these regions.
+- Like we said before, pay attention to how your knee joints, tibia, and femur feel.
+Nearly 70% of chondrosarcoma cases start in these areas.

-- Pain in the knees or leg bones can be so severe that even the touch of clothing is too much to bear.
-The pain is intense, like a burning disc, and even medication hardly offers relief.
+- Pain in the knees or leg bones can be so severe that even the touch of clothing is too much.
+It’s an intense pain, like a burning disc, and not even pain medication can help very much.

-- When a tumor is growing on a bone, it’s also invading the tissues that surround the bone itself or the nearby joint.
-There is a characteristic thickening in the region that should be a sign that something’s wrong.
-It’s more than just simple inflammation – when you touch it, you’ll notice it’s much more dense than the classic swelling that something like arthritis causes.
+- When a tumor grows on a bone, it also invades the tissues around the bone itself or the nearby joint.
+There’s a characteristic thickening in the region that’s a clear sign something’s wrong.
+It’s more than just inflammation – when you touch it, you’ll notice it’s much denser than the classic swelling caused by something like arthritis.

-- Fractures in the bone appear in the later stages of this cancer, once the tumor has weakened the bone and caused cracks or breaks to form.
-Before you get to this point, your body will have already shown various symptoms like acute pain, fatigue, inflammation, and fever.
+- Bone fractures start in the later stages of this cancer, once the tumor has weakened the bone and caused cracks or breaks.
+Before you get to this point, your body will have already shown symptoms like acute pain, fatigue, inflammation, and fever.

-- That’s why it’s so important that you pay attention to all these indicators.
-While primary bone cancer is rare, your biggest risk comes from confusing it with other disorders and not going to the doctor as soon as you experience the symptoms.
-Pay attention to pain in your knees and always seek a proper medical diagnosis to rule out more serious problems.
+- This is why it’s vital for you to look out for any of these indicators.
+Primary bone cancer is rare, but the biggest risk is mistaking it for another disorder and not going to the doctor as soon as you notice the symptoms.
+Pay attention to pain in your knees and always get a proper medical diagnosis to rule out more serious problems.